Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-mysql-8-prerequisites.md

 - create missing primary keys for the concerned tables
 - set the engine to InnoDB for the concerned tables

-In fact, the script create two procedures, one for each previous actions.
+The script creates two procedures, one for each previous actions.

 {% warning %}
   As always, we highly recommend to make a backup before executing the script.